 You can view the report of all IP in a project using the Reports > Report IP Status.
-A new tab titled IP Status displays the report results, as shown in the following figure.
+A new tab titled IP Status displays the report results.

 Filtering Status

 You can filter the information in the IP Status report by right-clicking the Source file to display the options list.
 The options are, as follows: